-If it is possible I feel paying your relative a visit is far better than a letter or a phone call.
+If it is possible I feel visiting your relative is far better than a letter or a phone call.
 You will gain so much from this visit so it is only fair to spend some time with them.

-They may have also have conducted research on your family as well.
+They may have also have researched your family as well.
 You can then take this if they permit.

-This will obviously help you immensely as they have begun the fact finding process.
+This will help you immensely as they have begun the fact-finding process.

 You will have to check their sources first but then you can build on what they have already done.